-10 quirky things you didn't know about Union Station
+8 strange and unusual things you might not know about Union Station in Toronto

 6. Union Station was nearly demolished in the 1970s.
 The joint vision of CN and CPR, Metro Centre would have been the biggest downtown redevelopment project in North American history, but Union Station wasn't part of the plans.
 It was to be replaced by a modern transit hub.

-9. The Air Canada Centre was almost built on top of Union Station.
-Before the Toronto Maple Leafs bought the Raptors and moved both teams to the current ACC, the company had a grand plan to build an arena/stadium to house both teams that would be located around where the train shed is now.
+8. The Scotiabank Arena (former ACC) was almost built on top of Union Station.
+Before the Toronto Maple Leafs bought the Raptors and moved both teams to the facility, the company had a grand plan to build an arena/stadium to house both teams that would be located around where the train shed is now.

-10. There's whole new station forming underneath commuters' feet right now.
-Construction workers have excavated over two football fields as part of their dig down to create new pedestrian concourse and retail level.

 Join the conversation Load comments